Frequently Asked Questions

 Students are part of a yearly cohort; the average size is 20 students.

 Class sizes vary somewhat between elective and required courses.
-In general, in required courses for the program, class sizes tend to be approximately 20 students.
+In general, in required courses for the program class sizes tend to be approximately 20 students.
 This reflects the fact that, since students are part of a cohort, they take many courses together with their peers.
 However, elective classes tend to be smaller, having an average of 12 to 18 students.
-Certain intensive clinical skills courses are taught in smaller groups of three to six students.
+Certain intensive clinical skills courses are taught in smaller groups of from three to six students.

 The core curriculum includes the following subject areas:

-Foundations for Existential-Phenomenological, Relational and Humanistic Clinical Practice
+• Foundations for Existential-Phenomenological, Relational and Humanistic Clinical Practice

-• Assessment and Diagnosis
+• Diagnosis and Treatment: Assessment and Testing

 • Abnormal Psychology and Psychopathology